This guide has everything you need to know about marketing.

 Lucky Orange is a web analytics tool with features like heat maps, visitor recording, live chat, form analytics, polls, and more.
 This heat mapping tool will help you to understand how your website visitors interact with your site.

 Besides, it’s affordable in comparison to similar tools.
-And the data it provides it’s more reliable.
+And the data it provides is more reliable.
 Lucky Orange detects when users stop browning your website.
 So, you can use this information to solve interaction issues.

 Google Analytics is a web analytics tool that’s quite simple to use, and it’s free.
 It’ll help you to track your website analytics, conversions, behavior flow, and goal tracking, among other features.